 In 2002 robotics expert Mark Rosheim constructed a model of da Vinci’s robot based on available sketches.
 He was able to get it to sit and stand with success.
 Some of the principles of this robotic knight were also used in robots for planetary exploration.

 War presents an interesting challenge of mobilizing thousands of men and tons of supplies across diverse landscapes.
 To help mobilize the Duke of Malin’s army, Da Vinci designed a revolving bridge that could be quickly constructed over bodies of water on the fly.
 Once soldiers passed, the bridge could then be packed up and carried along to the next location.

 This bridge included a rope-and-pulley system, which makes it easy to transport and deploy.
 It also used a counterweight tank to help balance the heaviest of loads.

 The First Modern City

-This disaster inspired da Vinci to design one of his greatest inventions yet, a modern city that was safe from the ravages of future plagues.
+This disaster inspired da Vinci to design one of his greatest inventions yet, a modern city that was safe from future plagues’ ravages.
 The city was divided into several levels, with all waste materials transported through the lowest levels using a network of canals.
-Clean water was distributed using a hydraulic system in the upper levels, long before modern plumbing was ever invented.
+Clean water was distributed using a hydraulic system in the upper levels, long before modern plumbing was invented.

-Unfortunately this last invention would never leave the canvas of Leonardo’s notebook.
-To make it a reality would have not only required an enormous amount of resources, but also the ability to build a brand new city from scratch.
+Unfortunately, this last invention would never leave the canvas of Da Vinci’s notebook.
+To make it a reality would have required an enormous amount of resources and the ability to build a brand new city from scratch.

 “Iron rusts from disuse; stagnant water loses its purity and in cold weather becomes frozen; even so does inaction sap the vigor of the mind.
 So we must stretch ourselves to the very limits of human possibility.
 Anything less is a sin against both God and man.”

 Ready to tap into a new passion for engineering and design?
-Bring your ideas to life, try Fusion 360 for free today!
+Try Fusion 360 for free today!